 Merrickville Emergency Food Cupboard

-Since early March, together with an exceptional group of volunteers and donors, we have raised thousands of dollars and several thousand pounds of food for individuals and families in our community who need our help.
-This includes nearly 400 pounds (and counting) of locally grown vegetables donated through our first share our harvest campaign.
+Together with an exceptional group of volunteers and donors, we have raised thousands of dollars and several thousand pounds of food for individuals and families in our community who need our help.
+This includes approximately 400 pounds of locally grown vegetables donated through our first share our harvest campaign.
 Thank you to everyone for your ongoing support in both time and donations!
+We hope this generosity will become part of our new normal going forward.

 Special thanks to Merrickville Car Show Club, Main Street Restaurant, Herb White Automotive, Baldachin Restaurant, Merrick Preparatory School, Healthily Ever After, Merrickville Food Market, Mrs. McGarrigle’s, Nana B’s Bakery, Brockville Superstore, Flycreek Farm, Little Window Farm, Of Field and Forest, Bluegrass Farm, Prescott Food Bank and The Table Community Food Centre in Perth.
 As we learn of others, we will add them to this wonderful list!